-People care about whatever the boss cares about.
+People care about whatever the boss emphasizes.
 If individuals in charge show little concern for security, the workers will show even less interest.
-This results in materials being left unsecured and peaks the interest of would-be thieves.
-In many cases, the thieves are people who currently work at the site or friends of theirs who have been given information.
+Lack of care results in materials being left unsecured and attracts would-be thieves.
+In many cases, the thieves are people who work at the site or friends of theirs who have been given information.
 Even the most honest person is tempted to steal if they have little fear of being caught.
 Make security a subject in every project meeting.

 2. Frequently review and update your construction site security plan as the job progresses

 The only thing that is constant on a building site is change.
 It is important to review your safety plan as the job progresses.
-Whenever changes are made to equipment and locations of materials the construction site security plan should be considered.
+Whenever there are changes to equipment and locations of materials, the construction site security plan should be considered.
 Ask yourself, what effect will moving the trailer to this area of the site have on the safety and security of the project?
 If you are using a security company to protect your site, seek their input.

 3. Keep your site well lit in evenings and overnight when work has ended.